-The following conceptual organizer (see Figure 4) summarizes the relationships among the Manitoba Foundations for Scientific Literacy and shows how they are translated into general and specific student learning outcomes at Kindergarten to Senior 4.
+The following Conceptual Organizer (Figure 5) provides a graphic representation of the different components of the science curriculum.
+It summarizes the relationships among the Manitoba Foundations for Scientific Literacy, and shows how they are transformed into both general and specific student learning outcomes in Kindergarten to Senior 4.

-Figure 4: Manitoba Science Curriculum Conceptual Organizer
+Figure 5: Manitoba Science Curriculum Conceptual Organizer